vadimsj/redland-renovations/README.md

 - Hamburger menu navigation was implemented following the tutorial from [Web Dev Simplified](https://youtu.be/dAIVbLrAb_U?feature=shared) and [Codehal](https://youtu.be/yE9DLIoDwCg?si=tdUV7CXiDz9H3GQ7).

-- Intersection observer was implemented following the tutorial from [Beyond Fireship](https://youtu.be/T33NN_pPeNI?feature=shared).
+- Intersection observer to switch the visibility of the elements was implemented following the tutorial from [Beyond Fireship](https://youtu.be/T33NN_pPeNI?feature=shared).

-- Text reveal effect was implemented following the tutorial from [WebStylePress](https://youtu.be/v_aEkNm6xec?si=DMN5NkE6uMworW03).
+- Text reveal-on-scroll effect was implemented following the tutorial from [WebStylePress](https://youtu.be/v_aEkNm6xec?si=DMN5NkE6uMworW03).

+- Text highlight-on-scroll effect implemented following the tutorial from [Kevin Powell](https://youtu.be/d10GaL6F-lA?si=P76YRdT3HJW5hQUs)

 ## Testing

 Testing results can be found in [testing.md](./testing.md).

-## Technologies used
+## Tools and technologies used

 - [HTML](https://web.dev/learn/html/overview/) - was used to provide structure for this project.